fiddyg/diamondscustomgrazing/README.md

 # Welcome to Diamond S Custom Grazing
-This is what the website is about
+This is the official website of Diamond S Custom Grazing.